Dollar snaps losing streak as jittery investors stick with safety

 By Tommy Wilkes

-LONDON, March 30 (Reuters) - The dollar snapped a week of declines on Monday, rising against major currencies and riskier emerging markets as investors braced for a prolonged period of uncertainty while governments tightened lockdowns to fight the coronavirus.
+LONDON, March 30 (Reuters) - The dollar snapped a week of declines on Monday and rallied against major currencies and riskier emerging markets as investors braced for prolonged uncertainty and governments tightened lockdowns to fight the coronavirus.

 China's offshore yuan fell after the Chinese central bank cut a key interbank interest rate.

-The euro, sterling and Aussie dollar were all down between 0.5% and 1% in London trading, bringing an end to their recent rebounds that followed the Federal Reserve's efforts to calm the scramble for the U.S. currency earlier this month.
+The euro, sterling and Aussie dollar were all down 0.5% to 1% in London trading, bringing an end to recent rebounds that followed the Federal Reserve's efforts to calm the rush to own the U.S. currency earlier this month.

 "I think you have to say that risk is still high," said Adam Cole, a currencies strategist at RBC Capital Markets.